GenericMappingTools/gmt/doc/rst/source/gallery/anim-introduction.rst

 the available options and gives simple examples.
 Below are more advanced movie examples.
-You can generate anything from tiny animated gif files for your PowerPoint or KeyNote presentations or a full-featured movie with thousands of frames at HD or 4k resolution.
-Note: Several of the movie examples have been purposefully made simpler by selecting lower frame rates and coarser grids so that the automatic building of the documentation (which includes the animations) does not take excessive time.
+You can generate anything from tiny animated gif files for your PowerPoint or KeyNote presentations or a full-featured movie with thousands of frames at HD or 4k resolution.  **Note**: Several of the movie examples have been purposefully made simpler by selecting lower frame rates and coarser grids so that the automatic building of the documentation (which includes the animations) does not take excessive time.